gmih/gmih.github.io/pages/raiding/index.md

 <div class="astrodivider"><div class="astrodividermask"></div><span><i><svg height='100%' width='100%'  fill="#4A90E2" xmlns="http://www.w3.org/2000/svg" xmlns:xlink="http://www.w3.org/1999/xlink" version="1.1" x="0px" y="0px" viewBox="0 0 512 512" enable-background="new 0 0 512 512" xml:space="preserve"><path d="M438,411.3l-37.6-37.6c0.1-0.2,0.1-0.2,0.1-0.4c9.7-20.8,6.2-46.3-11-63.5L363,336.3l-80.5-80.5l96.6-96.6  c24-24,37.5-56.6,37.5-90.5L256,229.3L95.4,68.7c0,34,13.5,66.5,37.5,90.5l96.6,96.6L149,336.3l-26.5-26.5  c-17.2,17.2-20.7,42.7-11,63.5c0.1,0.2,0.1,0.2,0.1,0.4L74,411.3c-7.3,7.3-7.3,19.2,0,26.5c7.3,7.3,19.2,7.3,26.5,0l37.6-37.6  c0.2,0.1,0.2,0.1,0.4,0.1c20.8,9.7,46.3,6.2,63.5-11l-26.5-26.5l80.5-80.5l80.5,80.5L310,389.4c17.2,17.2,42.7,20.7,63.5,11  c0.1-0.1,0.2-0.1,0.4-0.1l37.6,37.6c7.3,7.3,19.2,7.3,26.5,0C445.3,430.5,445.3,418.6,438,411.3z"></path></svg></i></span></div>

 ### Behavior
 - While we are a mature guild that allows mature (or rather immature) humor and profanity, please help keep the guild a harassment-free space for everyone. &lt;Great Moments in History&gt; prohibits harassment based on performance, gender, gender identity and expression, sexual orientation, disability, body size, race, or religion (or lack thereof).
-If someone asks you to stop, apologize and move on.
+If someone asks you to stop, apologize and correct your behavior.

 - If you are having issues with another raid member, please contact an officer to resolve the issue.
 Officers would appreciate you waiting until after the raid is over unless the issue must be taken care of right away.
+This helps officers to make sure that they give the matter the time and attention that is needed.

 - Act maturely and responsibly in and outside of raid.
 You are a representative of our guild, and our guild treats everyone with respect.